SharePoint/PnP-Guidance/articles/app-model-recipe-site-columns-and-content-types.md

 Summary
 -------

 The approach you take to create site columns and content types in SharePoint sites is different in the new app model than it was with Full Trust Code.
-In a typical Full Trust Code (FTC) / Farm Solution scenario, site columns and content types are created with declarative code.
-In the declarative code approach the site columns and content types are defined in XML and SharePoint's feature framework elements are used to package and deploy them.
+In a typical Full Trust Code (FTC) / Farm Solution scenario, you use declarative code to create site columns and content types.
+In the declarative code approach, you define the site columns and content types in XML and then use  SharePoint's feature framework elements to package and deploy them.

-In an app model scenario, site columns and content types are created with the SharePoint Client Side Object Model (CSOM) or SharePoint REST APIs.
+In an app model scenario, you use the SharePoint Client Side Object Model (CSOM) or SharePoint REST APIs to create site columns and content types.

-High Level Guidelines
+High-Level Guidelines
 ---------------------

-As a rule of a thumb, we would like to provide the following high level guidelines for creating site columns and content types.
+As a rule of a thumb, we recommend the following high-level guidelines for creating site columns and content types.

-- The SharePoint CSOM or REST APIs should be used to create site columns and content types.
+- You should use the SharePoint CSOM or REST APIs to create site columns and content types.
-- Feature framework elements should not be used in the creation of site columns and content types.
+- You should not use Feature framework elements to create site columns and content types.
 	+ The only exception to this guideline is when you are using declarative XML-based provisioning to an app web in a SharePoint-hosted app.
 This is due to the fact that the CSOM is not available in a SharePoint-hosted app.
 - You can automate the creation of site columns and content types as part of the site provisioning process.
 See the [site provisioning recipe](/articles/app-model-recipe-site-provisioning.md) for more details.

 Challenges creating site columns and content types in SharePoint sites
 ----------------------------------------------------------------------

 **Creating in a web browser vs. Creating with code**

 It is important to understand that creating site columns and content types via the web browser or via code are different.
 This list describes the different options.

 - **Creating via a web browser**
 	+ In this option, users access a SharePoint site via a web browser and use the Administrative Pages to create site columns and content types.
 	+ Usually the only time you will use the web browser to manually create site columns and content types is when you are prototyping or modifying a single SharePoint site that is not planned to grow to include other site collections or sub sites.
 - **Creating with code**
-	+ In this option, SharePoint CSOM/REST code is executed to create site columns and content types.
+	+ In this option, you execute SharePoint CSOM/REST code to create site columns and content types.
-	+ There are a few options you can use to execute the SharePoint CSOM/REST code, they are described later in this article.
+	+ Later in this article you'll learn about a few options you can use to execute the SharePoint CSOM/REST code.

-When **Creating via a web browser** consider the following points.
+When **Creating via a web browser**, consider the following points.

 - Creating site columns and content types via the web browser is typically a complicated and time consuming process.
-	+ These factors make it **prone to error**.
+	+ These factors make it **prone to errors**.
-- You do not control the GUIDs for site columns or content types when created via a web browser.
+- You do not control the GUIDs for site columns or content types that you create via a web browser.
-	+ This makes it **difficult** to deploy the site columns and content types to different environments and reference them in line of business applications consistently.
+	+ This makes it **difficult** to deploy the site columns and content types to different environments and reference them in line-of-business applications consistently.

 When **Creating with code** consider the following points.

 - Creating site columns and content types with code typically involves using custom utility libraries to execute SharePoint CSOM/REST code.
-	+ These libraries are available in many projects in the OfficeDev PnP GitHub Repository.
+	+ You'll find these libraries available in many projects in the OfficeDev PnP GitHub Repository.
 They are referenced throughout the article and at the end.
-	+ These factors make it **prone to success**.
+	+ These factors make creating site columns and content types with code **prone to success**.
-- You can control the GUIDs for site columns or content types when created via the SharePoint CSOM/REST.
+- You can control the GUIDs for site columns or content types that get created via the SharePoint CSOM/REST.
-	+ This makes it **easy** deploy the site columns and content types to different environments and reference them in line of business applications consistently.
+	+ This makes it **easy** to deploy the site columns and content types to different environments and reference them in line-of-business applications consistently.

 **Must happen quickly!**

-The creation of site columns and content types typically happens when a SharePoint site is provisioned.
-End users won't accept having to wait several hours for their new SharePoint sites to be provisioned.
+You typically create site columns and content types when you provision a SharePoint site.
+End users won't accept having to wait several hours for you to provision their new SharePoint sites.

 **Must be consistently perfect!**

-Site columns and content types are the foundation which define your information architecture at the lowest level, *they must be perfect*!
+Site columns and content types are the foundation that define your information architecture at the lowest level, *they must be perfect*!

-Incorrect site column and content type provisioning can affect an entire line of business application in the SharePoint site where they are provisioned as well as other parts of SharePoint and other line of business applications which access SharePoint services.
+Incorrect site column and content type provisioning can affect an entire line-of-business application in the SharePoint site where they are provisioned as well as other parts of SharePoint and other line-of-business applications that access SharePoint services.

-For example:  If you have SharePoint sites used to manage projects in your company you will most likely create a common list schema for all of them.
-This will require creating site columns and content types.
-When you search for information in these sites via the SharePoint search page you filter the results by content type or tag (site column).
-If your site columns and content types are not perfectly consistent across all the project sites you will not receive accurate search results.
+For example: If your company uses SharePoint sites to manage projects, you will most likely create a common list schema for all of them.
+This will require that you create site columns and content types.
+When you search for information in these sites via the SharePoint search page, you filter the results by content type or tag (site column).
+If your site columns and content types are not perfectly consistent across all the project sites, you will not receive accurate search results.

-This example may also be applied to Content By Search Web Parts, SharePoint apps, mobile apps, and any other systems which access the information in the SharePoint sites.
+You could apply this example to Content By Search Web Parts, SharePoint apps, mobile apps, and any other systems that access the information in the SharePoint sites.

 Options to create site columns and content types in SharePoint sites
 --------------------------------------------------------------------

 There are several ways you can call the CSOM/REST code to create site columns and content types.
 These patterns all fall into the **Creating with code** approach described above.
-Each one of these patterns is described in detail in the [site provisioning recipe](/articles/app-model-recipe-site-provisioning.md).
+You'll see each one of these patterns described in detail in the [site provisioning recipe](/articles/app-model-recipe-site-provisioning.md).

 - Override the create site link
 - Override the create sub site link